 - Every Onyen is associated with a particular person via his or her personal identification (PID).

-- Each Onyen has its own password which can be used over secure connections for encrypted sessions to Web and other servers across campus.
+- Each Onyen has its own password that can be used over secure connections for encrypted sessions to Web and other servers across campus.

 - Although ITS manages Onyens, any campus department or group that allocates resources to University-affiliated people can use Onyens as authentication keys.
 These groups, however, are not responsible for administering the creation of user IDs or the management of passwords.